peteroupc/html3dutil/tutorials/matrixdetails.md

 example, if a scaling enlarges an object, the inverted matrix reduces the object to its original size.

-To invert a **translation**, reverse the sign of the translation elements `tx`, `ty`, and `tz` and generate a new translation matrix with the new translation elements.
+To invert a **translation**, reverse the sign of the translation elements (given above as `tx`, `ty`, and `tz`) and generate a new translation matrix with the new translation elements.
 For example, to invert the translation (5, 2, -3), use the translation (-5, -2, 3).

-To invert a **scaling**, use the reciprocal of `sx`, `sy`, and `sz` and generate a new scaling matrix with those elements.
+To invert a **scaling**, use 1 divided by each of the scaling elements (given above as `sx`, `sy`, and `sz`) and generate a new scaling matrix with those elements.
 For example, to invert the scaling (2, 3, 4), use the scaling (1/2, 1/3, 1/4).

-To invert a **rotation**, swap the 2nd and 5th elements of the matrix, the 3rd and 9th elements, and the 7th and 10th elements of the matrix (zero-based elements 1, 4, 2, 8,
-6, and 9 respectively).
+To invert a **rotation** for a 4x4 matrix, swap the 2nd and 5th elements of the matrix, the 3rd and 9th elements, and the 7th and 10th elements of the matrix (zero-based elements 1, 4, 2, 8, 6, and 9 respectively).
 The effect is like reversing the angle of the rotation to reset an object to its previous orientation.
+In general, to invert a rotation for any NxN matrix, _transpose_ that matrix (so that its rows become its columns and vice versa).

 Matrices that use some combination of translation, scaling, and rotation as well as other kinds of matrices are more complicated